nicolasgandrade/link-sharing-app/README.md

 ## Development server

+Before running the client, make sure you've already setted up the server (https://github.com/nicolasgandrade/api-link-sharing) and an Auth0 project.
+After setting everything up, update the `environment.ts` file with your custom values, otherwise, the app won't work.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build